 1: Magic ring with 6 sc in it = 6

 Finish off and cut the thread so that you have a long tail to sew the ears on with.
-Fold the ear in two, and sew a bit in the bottom to make it stay a little bent.
-Sew on to the head.
+Fold the ear in two, and sew a few stitches at the bottom to make it a little bent.
+Sew them on to the head.

 1: 6 sc in magic ring = 6